Skip To Main Content

 At the February 17, Lake Worth ISD School Board Meeting, the Board of Trustees approved the district’s recommendation to transition the Pre-K and Kindergarten programs back to the neighborhood schools in Lake Worth.

-After this meeting, Lake Worth ISD parents received a district email from the Superintendent informing them of this decision and the next steps in the process, which included the creation of this website.
+After this meeting, Lake Worth ISD parents received a School Status Announcement with a letter from the Superintendent informing them of this decision and the next steps in the process, which included the creation of this website.
 This email encouraged parents to submit questions about this process.
 Many of the questions are included on this site in the FAQ section below.

 Due to ongoing financial challenges facing Texas public schools, we must make difficult but necessary decisions to ensure we continue providing the best possible education for all students and continue to employ the best and brightest teachers in the state.